 In the accompanying ACR text block, include specific details about your request and explain why you are requesting this change to your AMCAS application.
 Additional documentation may be required.
 Multiple requests may be entered in the text block.

-AMCAS will only evaluate the following items in an Academic Change Request:
+The AMCAS program will only evaluate the following items in an Academic Change Request:

-Course Classification - If you disagree with a change AMCAS made during the verification process to a course classification, you must submit an Academic Change Request to initiate a reevaluation.
-Please copy and paste either the course description directly from your school's website or the URL where it can be found so that AMCAS can verify the primary content of the course.
+Course Classification - If you disagree with a change the AMCAS application made during the verification process to a course classification, you must submit an Academic Change Request to initiate a reevaluation.
+Please copy and paste either the course description directly from your school's website or the URL where it can be found so that the AMCAS application can verify the primary content of the course.

-Major and Minor- AMCAS cannot specify a major and minor type as the applicant should indicate this information before submitting an application.
-AMCAS will change to the most compatible Major and Minor.
+Major and Minor-- The AMCAS program cannot specify a major and minor type as the applicant should indicate this information before submitting an application.
+The AMCAS program will change to the most compatible Major and Minor.

 - Course names, titles, or numbers.